 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Insulin article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 The appropriate insulin regimen for each patient with diabetes will depend on their type of diabetes and their individual needs and circumstances.
-Regimens which attempt to improve glycaemic control will require more active involvement of the patient, both with the number of injections and with the need for close self-monitoring of blood glucose.
-See the separate article on Diabetes Education and Self-management Programmes.
+Insulin regimens which attempt to improve glycaemic control will require more active involvement of the patient, both with the number of injections and with the need for close self-monitoring of blood glucose.
+See the separate Diabetes Education and Self-management Programmes article.

 Insulin regimens should be tailored to the individual, taking into account the patient's type of diabetes, previous control, age, dexterity, eyesight, and personal and cultural preferences.